 Day 7 breakfast, lunch

 After breakfast, one of our guides will take you around the highlights of Kanazawa, starting with the Kenroku-en Garden, one of the country's most beautiful Japanese gardens, and the grand Kanazawa Castle next door.
-For lunch, it's off to Omicho Market known throughout Japan for its fresh seafood and fine sushi.
+For lunch, it's off to the bustling Omicho Market known throughout Japan for its fresh seafood and fine sushi.
 While you're there you are bound to see some of the country's most talented sushi chefs at work.
 Got a sweet tooth?
 The whole family is sure to love Morihachi, an artisan sweet shop that has been around for almost four centuries.
 Learn the art of making traditional Japanese sweets, which are usually served at tea ceremonies.
-End the day in the old Samurai district of Kanazawa with a visit to Nomura House, where you can relax with a freshly made green tea.
+And a twist on a traditional Buddhist temple, visit Myoryuji Temple known as Ninjadera ('Ninja Temple') as it has hidden tunnels and traps with secret rooms.

 Day 8 breakfast

 Breakfast at your leisure and pack up.
 Then it's back on the bullet train, to Hiroshima.
 After the long train journey (just over 5 hours), you'll have time to settle into your hotel and relax.
+You'll have the option to try onsen, bathing in hot springs.
 This evening, check the Tell Tale tips in your pack for a restaurant recommendation.

 Day 9 breakfast, lunch